lucasbsanders/poppy/README.md

 - Integrated the camera to take pictures
 - Implemented separately the OCR and text-parsing functionality

-In phase 2, we plan to extend the project by:
+In phase 2, we've:
-- Resolving UI issues
+- Resolved UI issues
-- Connecting the OCR/Text parser to the camera feature of the view
+- Connected the OCR/Text parser to analyze the pictures taken by the camera module
-- Integrating a form that will be auto-filled by the OCR/text parser
+- Integrated a form that will be auto-filled by the OCR/text parser
-- Implementing notifications for events
+- Implemented notifications for events

 ## UI Usage Instructions (mobile, remote, mobile branch)